Cream of Six Onion Soup

 Six Onion Soup

 Melt the butter in a large heavy-bottomed saucepan.
 Add the shallots, leek, and all of the onions.
-Cook over medium heat stirring occasionally until onions are soft, 10-12 minutes.
+Cook over medium-heat for about 10-12 minutes, stirring occasionally until onions are soft.

 Deglaze the pan with the white wine and cook until the wine has evaporated.

 Stir onions from time to time, scraping the bottom of the pan to ensure they are not sticking or burning.
 Cook until onions are meltingly soft and a deep golden brown.

-Add stock and bouquet garni and simmer uncovered for 20 minutes.
+Add the chicken stock and the bouquet garni and simmer uncovered for 20 minutes.

 Remove from heat.
-Discard bouquet garni.
-Puree the soup in batches in a blender.
+Discard the bouquet garni and puree the soup in batches in a blender.

-Place puree in a clean pot, add cream, and bring to a simmer.
+Place the puree in a clean pot, add cream, and bring it to a simmer.
 Simmer for a few minutes to reduce slightly if needed.
 Season to taste with salt and pepper.

 Ladle into warmed bowls and sprinkle with crispy fried shallots and chopped chives.

 Crispy Fried Shallot Garnish (optional)

-Place oil in a small heavy-bottomed pan to a depth of approximately 2 inches.
-Heat oil over medium-high heat.
+Heat oil in a small, heavy-bottomed pan (approximately 2 inches deep) over medium-high heat.

 Toss the shallots in the flour to coat.
-Shake shallots in a strainer to remove excess flour.
+Shake the shallots in a strainer to remove excess flour.

 Drop the shallots a few at a time into the hot oil and stir to keep them from sticking together.
 Cook shallots slowly to a deep golden brown.

 Remove with a slotted spoon and drain them on top of paper towels in a single layer.

 Repeat with remaining shallots.